Azure/aad-pod-identity/docs/readmes/README.troubleshooting.md

 ### Ensure that iptables rule exists

-To ensure that the correct iptables rule is injeceted to each node via the [NMI](../../README.md#node-managed-identity) pods, the following command ensures that on a given node, there exists an iptables rule where all packets with a destination IP of 169.254.169.254 (IMDS endpoint) are routed to port 2579 of the host network.
+To ensure that the correct iptables rule is injected to each node via the [NMI](../../README.md#node-managed-identity) pods, the following command ensures that on a given node, there exists an iptables rule where all packets with a destination IP of 169.254.169.254 (IMDS endpoint) are routed to port 2579 of the host network.

 ```bash
 NMI_POD=$(kubectl get pod -l component=nmi -ojsonpath='{.items[?(@.spec.nodeName=="<NodeName>")].metadata.name}')